CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 Eligible employees should contact the PeopleOps Team with questions concerning whether any of the above definitions apply in a particular jurisdiction.

-## Scheduling Shifts

-If you find yourself needing to adjust your schedule a certain day or week, it is best practice to follow a similar process as requesting time off.
-A schedule shift does not mean you are taking time off, but rather you have an interrupted or different schedule from your normal work week.
-An example could be your team is traveling for a project/sales meeting, you are attending a conference, or you need a Tuesday off but plan to make up the hours over the weekend.

-1. You should first make sure you understand the impact of your schedule shift to your (project) team and get coverage or move meetings as appropriate.
-1. Email the <mailto:ca-schedule@civicactions.net> list describing your schedule change and note that you've already worked out plans with your team for coverage, etc.
-1. The schedule change will be acknowledged in an email reply.
-1. The admin will add this schedule change to the OOO calendar so that it appears in Slack with other requests like time off.

 ## Personal Tech Issues

-At CivicActions, we understand that having occasional issues with your home network, power and personal equipment are a normal part of working from home.
+At Bloom Works, we understand that having occasional issues with your home network, power and personal equipment are a normal part of working from home.

 ### Communication